OpenTimelineIO/otio-fcpx-xml-adapter/README.md

 |Image Sequence Reference | ✖       |

-# FCP X XML References
+# FCPX XML References

 - [Reference](https://developer.apple.com/library/mac/documentation/FinalCutProX/Reference/FinalCutProXXMLFormat/Introduction/Introduction.html)

 # License

-OpenTimelineIO and the "fcp x xml" adapter are open source software.
+OpenTimelineIO and the "fcpx xml" adapter are open source software.
 Please see the [LICENSE](LICENSE) for details.

 Nothing in the license file or this project grants any right to use Pixar or